 Did you know that liquorice and one of its ingredients, glycyrrhetic acid, can actually increase cortisol levels?
 Pregnant women should refrain from eating liquorice, as the embryo cannot counter this influence.
 People who take anticoagulants should only eat liquorice in smaller quantities or better avoid it, as it contains vitamin K.

-Antioxidants are known for their radical scavenging activities.
-Due to their chemical bond, they can slow down or even stop oxidation of other substances.
-Antioxidants occur in nature, but due to their positive health effects, they are increasingly synthetically made.
-The most well known antioxidants are vitamin C, vitamin E, micronutrients such as zinc and selenium, carotenoids and beta-carotene.
+Due to their chemical bond, antioxidants can slow down or even stop the oxidation of other substances.
+Antioxidants can be found in their natural form, but due to their positive health effects, they are increasingly synthetically made.
+The most well- known antioxidants are vitamin C, vitamin E, micronutrients such as zinc and selenium, carotenoids and beta-carotene.

 How do you relieve stress quickly?

 For some, drinking a cup of tea and reading a book already helps to come to rest.
 For others, a punching bag or other sports help to relax.
-All of these have in common that they improve subjective stress perception but they don’t tackle the problem at source to reduce cortisol levels in the long run.
+All of these have in common that they improve our perception of stress, but they don’t tackle the source of high cortisol levels in the long run.
 Certain targeted relaxation techniques, often paired with exercise, have been shown to lower stress levels.
 This has a positive influence on not only your mind but also physiological factors such as your blood pressure, pulse and breathing rate.